ephraimilunga/weatherApp/README.md

 # About eWeather

-A Web Application that provides current weather conditons as well as 11 days forcast with full details like **Wind Speed**, **cloud**, and more .
+A Web Application that provides current weather conditons as well as 11 days forcast with full details like **Wind Speed**, **cloud %**, and more .
 The app can be use around the world without the language bareer as the user can choose the language that he is confortable with.

 # Error Message